HEADLINE NEWS

 · We may use the information to improve our products and services.

 · From time to time, we may also use your information to contact you for market research purposes.
 We may contact you by email, phone, fax or mail.
-We may use the information to customise the website according to your interests.
+We may use the information to customize the website according to your interests.

 Security

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
+In order to prevent unauthorized access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 How we use cookies

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
-Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
+Once you agree, the file is added and the cookie helps analyze web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
-This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
+This helps us analyze data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.